CharalamposZisis/Skin-Cancer-Classification-Problem-/README.md

 # Overview

 This project implements a Skin carncer image classification model using deep learning techniques.
-The aim of this project is <br> training neural networks for automated diagnosis of pigmented skin lesion based on 10000 training images.
+The aim of this project is training neural networks for automated diagnosis of pigmented skin lesion based on 10000 training images.
 The model is built with the <br>
 Keras API from TensorFlow, Pytorch and is trained to classify images into predefined categories using ANN and transfer learning (MobileNet). <br>
 Among the tested architectures, MobileNet demonstrated the highest performance, achieving an accuracy of 0.78 on the validation set.